seanreed1111/sql-recipes/recipes.md

 Solution
 Use the UNION operator.
 UNION combines the results of two or more queries and removes duplicates FROM the entire result set.
-In Oracle’s mythical company, the employee in the employee_ACT table need to be merged with employee FROM a recent corporate acquisition.
+In SQL’s mythical company, the employee in the employee_ACT table need to be merged with employee FROM a recent corporate acquisition.
 The recently acquired company’s employee table employee_NEW has the same exact format as the existing employee_ACT table, so it should be easy to use UNION to combine the two tables into a single result set as follows:
 SELECT employee_id, first_name, last_name FROM employee_act;